madpsy/xpa125b_controller/README.md

 This is particularly useful if you want to trigger other events based on the current state.
 An example might be to illuminate a light when you are transmitting or even send a notification if the TX Block Timer is activated.

 In my case if TX Block is activated (i.e. `txblocktimer` is > 0) then the power to the amplifier is removed via a 'smart' plug.
 The basis being if TX exceeds the threshold then something must be amiss with the system so best to cut the power and find out what went wrong.

+# To Do

++ Reduce the excessive use of `Strings` in the code
++ Add support for Icom CI-V via `analogue` mode (Icom radios are currently only supported via rigctl)
++ Provide schematics for the interface board to the XPA125B amplifier
++ Add instructions how to adapt for other amplifiers